3.7| Stress Free PoE - SLOW-MO ZOMBIES |Clear the Atlas with YOUR Items at YOUR Pace (SSF & Co-op)

 - Health.
 You need it to live. :)

 The Passive Tree I have for you takes you to level 89.
 That'll be really easy to get to.
-I'll let you choose what to pick after that.
+Pick what you want after that.
 You can't go wrong (unless it doesn't apply) so have fun!

 Don't forget about attributes.
 You'll pass some nodes on the tree that give +30 to Strength or Dexterity.
 If you don't have items to cover what you're short in, feel free to select some of these as you pass them.
 You'll get respec points that will let you remove them later once you have better gear.